-Creating or Modifying the Parameter File on the SAP R/3 Database Server
+Creating or Modifying the Parameter File on the SAP R/3 Database Server where <ORACLE_SID> represents the identifier for your database.

 The parameter file is used by SAP R/3 to set specific SAP R/3 backup options in case these options are not yet specified using the backup command.
 A template for the parameter file is located on the SAP R/3 Database Server as: